 This brings us to my next review: Inborn Tendency.
-I sort of had an crush on Amon Amarth ever since I met Johan Hegg and we shared some time talking about rock and metal music at Gates of Metal Festival 2005.
-I will always have an love for vikings, since they seem to be the coolest people ever to have walked this planet.
-I will also always admire and explore their history, and it inspires me in my christian life.
-Being a christian should be about being ready to step out onto new grounds, trusting your God to be with you, even if the cost would be death.
-That is actually the greatest victory, because you get to meet up with your creator and God.
+I sort of had a crush on Amon Amarth ever since I met Johan Hegg and we shared some time talking about rock and metal music at Gates of Metal Festival 2005.
+I will always have an love for Vikings, since they seem to be the coolest people ever to have walked this planet.
+I will also always admire and explore their history, and it inspires me in my Christian life.
+Being a Christian should be about being ready to step out onto new grounds, trusting your God to be with you, even if the cost would be death.
+That is actually the greatest victory, because you get to meet up with your Creator and God.

 Also regarding the future, I really hope for some lyrics from the Bible, like from the Old Testament times.
 The Israelis were fierce and should give some inspiration to a death metal songwriter.
-I know things like this already do exist, like Holy Blood ( actually sometimes labelled as viking metal ) , but with the touch of an Finnish born and raised songwriter, there is still more grounds to cover on this topics.
+I know things like this already do exist, like Holy Blood (actually sometimes labelled as Viking metal), but with the touch of an Finnish-born and raised songwriter, there is still more grounds to cover on these topics.

-What also amazes me is that Inborn Tendency are from Finland as the following bands: Hilastherion who recently signed with Rottweiler Records, Safekeeper which I believe has a very bright future ahead, and also Parakletos and Immortal Souls among others.
-I´m sure Finland has loads of other Christian Metal surprises and I hope to discover them and tell you more about them.
-These named bands should be considered, as their own scene: Finnish Christian Melodic Black/ Death Metal and hopefully they can strive to reach out to people and fans together so we can all share these wonderful gifts and hearts that God has planted in Finland.
+What also amazes me is that Inborn Tendency are from Finland as are the following bands: Hilastherion who recently signed with Rottweiler Records, Safekeeper which I believe has a very bright future ahead, and also Parakletos and Immortal Souls among others.
+I´m sure Finland has loads of other Christian metal surprises and I hope to discover them and tell you more about them.
+These named bands should be considered, as their own scene: Finnish Christian melodic black/ death metal and hopefully they can strive to reach out to people and fans together so we can all share these wonderful gifts and hearts that God has planted in Finland.